oconnor663/jacko.io/posts/async_io.md

     and [makes a blocking call to `getaddrinfo` on a thread pool][tokio_dns].
-    For comparison, the `net` module in the Golang standard library [contains two DNS implementations][golang_fallback], an async resolver for simple cases, and a fallback resolver that calls `getaddrinfo` on a thread pool.
+    For comparison, the `net` module in the Golang standard library [contains two DNS implementations][golang_fallback], an async resolver for simple cases, and a fallback resolver that also calls `getaddrinfo` on a thread pool.

 [`getaddrinfo`]: https://man7.org/linux/man-pages/man3/getaddrinfo.3.html
 [tokio_dns]: https://github.com/tokio-rs/tokio/blob/tokio-1.40.0/tokio/src/net/addr.rs#L182-L184